felidelagente/intro-to-git/README.md

 # Git Repository
 - The Git directory is where Git stores the metadata and object database for your project.
-This is the most important part of Git, and it is what is copied when you clone a repository from another computer.git
+This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

 =============
 GIT BRANCHES |